Functional Critics Are Essential for Actor-Critic: From Off-Policy Stability to Efficient Exploration: Preliminaries

-\paragraph{Off-Policy Reinforcement Learning.} In off-policy RL, the learner does not have the knowledge of the underlying transition kernel $p$, but can interact with the environment using some \textit{behavior policy} $\mu$.
-If we denote the stationary distribution of states under $\mu$ by $d_\mu$ \footnote{Such stationary distribution exists under some structural assumptions on the underlying MDP.}, the goal of off-policy RL is to approximate the policy $\pi^\star$ that maximize $J(\pi;d_\mu):= \sum_{s} d_{\mu}(s) V_\pi(s)$.
-For simplicity of the notation, we assume the behavior policy $\mu$ is fixed as in previous off-policy AC analysis \citep{zhang2020provably,khodadadian2021finite}. throughout the paper and denote $J(\pi;d_\mu)$ by $J(\pi).$ Throughout the paper, we parametrize the policy $\pi$ by a parameter $\theta\in\Theta\subseteq \mathbb{R}^d$ and denote the value function and $Q$-function under the policy $\pi_\theta$ by $V_\theta$ and $Q_\theta$, respectively.
+\paragraph{Off-Policy Reinforcement Learning.} In off-policy RL, the learner lacks knowledge of the underlying transition kernel $p$, but can interact with the environment through a \textit{behavior policy} $\mu$.
+The objective is to identify the optimal policy $\pi^\star$ that maximizes the expected return $J_\rho(\pi):= \sum_{s} \rho(s) V_\pi(s)$ for some fixed distribution $\rho$ over initial states. \footnote{Existing off-policy AC results typically assume a fixed behavior policy $\mu$ and a surrogate objective with $\rho = d_\mu$, where $d_\mu$ denotes the stationary state distribution under $\mu$.} We parameterize the policy space by $\theta \in \Theta \subseteq \mathbb{R}^d$ and denote the value and action-value functions under policy $\pi_{\theta}$ as $V_{\theta}$ and $Q_{\theta}$, respectively.

-\paragraph{The Actor-Critic Framework.} The actor-critic (AC) framework is a widely used approach in off-policy reinforcement learning, consisting of two key components: the \textit{actor}, which selects actions according to a parameterized policy $\pi_\theta$, and the \textit{critic}, which evaluates this policy by estimating $V_\theta$ or $Q_\theta$.
-Among various algorithms within this framework, policy gradient methods, are commonly employed to update the actor in off-policy setting, as detailed below:Among various algorithms within this framework, policy gradient methods, are commonly employed to update the actor in off-policy setting, and the critic then is applied to evaluate gradients, as detailed below:
+\paragraph{The Actor-Critic Framework.} The actor-critic framework consists of two key components: the \textit{actor}, which selects actions according to a parameterized policy $\pi_{\theta}$, and the \textit{critic}, which evaluates this policy by estimating $V_{\theta}$ or $Q_{\theta}$.
+For training, policy gradient methods are commonly employed to update the actor where the critic is first updated and then used to evaluate policy gradients, as detailed below: